$1000 Invested In This Stock 5 Years Ago Would Be Worth $2,200 Today - Benzinga

-Seagen SGEN has outperformed the market over the past 5 years by 5.77% on an annualized basis producing an average annual return of 17.01%.
-Currently, Seagen has a market capitalization of $26.17 billion.
+Canadian Natural Res CNQ has outperformed the market over the past 5 years by 7.21% on an annualized basis producing an average annual return of 17.12%.
+Currently, Canadian Natural Res has a market capitalization of $74.95 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.